Spatchcock Turkey

 For the Gravy:

-• Pour out the turkey pan juices into a heatproof bowl.
+• Gather the liquids.
+Pour out the turkey pan drippings into a heatproof bowl.
 I use my large glass measuring cup.
 You will need 2 cups of turkey juices.
 If you don’t have enough, just add some chicken broth or water to make 2 cups

 Notes